TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains out of bounds reference
 This exterior cell contains a reference that, by its position, should be part of another cell.

+### Contains broken reference
+There is something wrong with this object and it should not be used.

 ## Supply chests

 ### Not available to all ranks